gurpreet0706/rds-assignment/Two-master/README.md

-# Two Standalone  Master and Replica RDS for MySQL
+# Two Standalone RDS for MySQL and then enable replication between them

 Configuration in this directory creates set of 2 RDS Mysql resources master1 & master2 and replica of master1 in the same VPC.